scylladb/scylladb/docs/troubleshooting/report-scylla-problem.rst

 2. Refer to :ref:`generate core dumps <admin-core-dumps>` for details.

-.. note:: You will need spare disk space larger than that of Scylla's RAM.
+.. note:: You will need spare disk space larger than that of ScyllaDB's RAM.

 Core dump file exists, but not where you expect it to be